sylvanc/pony-lecture/srepls2018.md

 How can we convince the hardware gods we can produce programming models that don't need to be lied to?

-Would eliminating unhealthy pressure to handle fault isolation in hardware for old programs written in old languages help with hardware security?
+Would eliminating unhealthy pressure to handle fault isolation in hardware for legacy programs written in legacy languages help with hardware security?

 Are distributed systems a way in?